 Recovery plans set out the research and management actions necessary to stop the decline of, and support the recovery of, listed threatened species or threatened ecological communities.
-The aim of a recovery plan is to maximise the long term survival in the wild of a threatened species or ecological community.
+The aim of a recovery plan is to maximise the long-term survival in the wild of a threatened species or ecological community.

-2.5.2 Objectives of the Recovery Plan for the five listed species
+2.5.2 Objectives of the recovery plan for the five listed species

-The overarching objective of the 2014 Recovery Plan for Sawfish and River Sharks is to assist the recovery of these species throughout their range in Australian waters by increasing total population size, with a view to:
+The overarching objective of the Sawfish and River Sharks Multispecies Recovery Plan is to assist the recovery of these species throughout their range in Australian waters by increasing total population size, with a view to:

-- Improving the population status leading to the removal of these species from the protected species list of the EPBC Act; and - Ensuring that anthropogenic activities do not hinder recovery in the near future, or impact on the conservation status of these species in the future.
+- improving the population status leading to the removal of these species from the threatened species list of the EPBC Act - ensuring that anthropogenic activities do not hinder recovery in the near future, or impact on the conservation status of these species in the future.

-3 Biology and Ecology
+3 Biology and ecology

-The three sawfish and two river shark species addressed by this recovery plan inhabit the rivers, estuaries and inshore marine habitats of northern Australia.
-The largetooth sawfish is known to occur in four distinct regional populations globally, while the green sawfish and dwarf sawfish were once known to occur across the Indo-West Pacific region.
+The three sawfish and two river shark species addressed by this document inhabit the rivers, estuaries and inshore marine habitats of northern Australia.
+The largetooth sawfish is known to occur in four distinct regional populations globally, while the green sawfish and dwarf sawfish were once known to occur across the Indo-west Pacific region.
 The two river shark species are only found in Australia and Papua New Guinea.